wongzhenhao/ELGNN/README.md

 # model
-Code for the paper ####.
+Code for the paper Ensemble Learning for Graph Neural Networks.
 This paper proposes an ensembling method with Tree-structured Parzen Estimator (TPE) and achieving state-of-the-art performance on ogbl-ddi.

 ## Quick Start
 In this section, we offer a brief guide for getting started with replicating the results.